Updated June 20, 2026

 MidJourney vs a Dedicated Comic Tool: 3 Key Differences

-MidJourney — Character Consistency
+Midjourney — Character Consistency

 Every image is independent.
 Same character looks different in every panel unless you use complex character reference workflows that still rarely match perfectly.